• About Texas Travel Talk

 Outdoor Pool with Waterfall

 It’s a nice pool with shade and no shade.
-The waterfall is nice (my son’s favorite).
-There is a bar there, too, that serves drinks and bar food.
+The waterfall is lovely (my son’s favorite).
+There is also a bar that serves drinks and bar food.
 But it doesn’t stay open as long as the pool does.

 Paradise Springs Water Park

-Four Paradise Springs tickets come with each room rental and six with a suite.
+Four Paradise Springs tickets are included with each room rental, and six are included with a suite.
 The shuttle runs every 15 minutes and takes you there and back.
 You’ll find me at the lazy river!
-Gaylord Texan water park day pass is only for hotel guests.
+A Gaylord Texan water park day pass is only for hotel guests.

 Gaylord Texan Water Park hours: Mondays – Thursdays: 9 am – 7 pm